 This morning we visit the Ballestas Islands by boat to view sea lion colonies, penguins and other bird life.
 Continue south by land to Nazca with a stop to see the Huacachina sand dunes along the way.
 The pleasant colonial town of Ica enjoys a dry and sunny climate and is known for its huge sand dunes around the Huacachina oasis.
 Apart from the dunes, the town is well known for its wines, and there are several wineries and distilleries in the area.
 Approximate Distance: 175km Estimated Travel Time: 4 hours

-Next visit one of the world's greatest archaeological mysteries, the Nazca Lines.
+Travel to Nazca, home of one of the world's greatest archaeological mysteries, the Nazca Lines.
 The lines consist of patterns and pictures etched in the ground, crisscrossing a wide area of flat desert.
 Some of the lines measure up to 10 km (32 miles) in length, and yet remain perfectly straight.
 The depictions of birds, insects and animals are only recognizable from the air.
 Who drew the lines, and why, is something modern archaeologists can only theorize about, but current beliefs suggest that they may be part of complex agricultural calendar.
-From the ground we can make out very little, and the best view is from a light aircraft, which can easily be arranged as an optional activity.
+The best way to view the lines is from a light aircraft, which can easily be arranged as an optional activity.
 The entire desert area was also once the home for the ancient Paracas and the Nazca cultures, which preceded the Incas by more than half a millennium.
 Remains of the Nazca culture are still visible during our included tour of an ancient Pre-Inca desert cemetery site, with 1500 year-old mummies, bones and pottery on the desert floor.
 The tour also includes a visit to an artisan’s workshop, where modern masters create Nazca style pottery.
 In the evening we assist in the preparation of a thousand year-old tradition: a "Pachamanca", an ancient ceremony akin to the Polynesian meal of burying a variety of delicious treats wrapped in banana leaves and slow-cooking them with pre-heated rocks buried in the ground.

-Travel with our local guide through the Sacred Valley of the Incas, visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins and the colourful artisan market (market days only) and the large ruin site of Ollantaytambo that lies adjacent to the town of the same name.
+Travel through the stunning Sacred Valley of the Incas, visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins, the colourful artisan market (market days only) and the large ruin site of Ollantaytambo that lies adjacent to the town of the same name.
 Planeterra has been working with the Ccaccaccollo community since 2005 to develop a viable economic alternative for women by creating a weaving cooperative to sell traditional textiles to travellers.
 Donations by travelers have helped build a community centre supplied with looms and sewing machines for the women to use to expand their production.
 This project allows the women of the Ccaccaccollo community to maintain their cultural heritage and benefit from the tourism industry.
 The town and fortress of Ollantaytambo are strategically situated overlooking the beautiful Urubamba River Valley.
 This major ruin site is known as the best surviving example of Inca urban planning and engineering.
 It is admired for its huge steep terraces guarding the Inca Fortress and for being one of the few places where the Spanish lost a major battle during the conquest.
-We spend the night in this small town before heading out towards Machu Picchu the next morning.
 Approximate Distance: 95km Estimated Travel Time: 2.30 hours

-We board a morning train that winds through the spectacular Sacred Valley to the end of the line: the village of Aguas Calientes, a frontier town nestled in the hills beneath Machu Picchu.
+Board a morning train that winds through the spectacular Sacred Valley to the end of the line: the village of Aguas Calientes, a frontier town nestled in the hills beneath Machu Picchu.
 This is the closest town to Machu Picchu, making Aguas Calientes an ideal night stop logistically.
 Please bear in mind that the town has several amenities, but is also geographically remote meaning services are sometimes more basic than one would assume.
 As the only option for travellers visiting Machu Picchu, the development of infrastructure has happened quite quickly, much without proper planning, and the focus on providing quality service may not be up to the standards experienced in other parts of the country.
 To best enjoy this area, we recommend you take advantage of the opportunity to visit the butterfly house, botanical gardens or hot springs.
 Opt for a day hike to Mandor Gardens to see orchids and a waterfall, enjoying the lush, green scenery en route.
-For serious archaeology buffs, there is time for an optional independent visit to Machu Picchu before the guided tour the following morning. *Please note: those who have pre-booked and purchased the "1-day Inca Trail" will disembark the train at km 104 to begin the trek.
-The trail rises steeply up into the mountains and will take hikers past the archaeological sites of Wiñay Wayna and Inti Pata, where the local guide will provide insights into the fascinating culture of the Incas en route to the trek's culmination at Machu Picchu.
-Enjoy a packed lunch along the way and reach the Sun Gate in the late afternoon with a chance for a preliminary exploration of Machu Picchu before the guided tour of the site the following day with the rest of the group.
+For serious archaeology buffs, there is time for an optional independent visit to Machu Picchu before the guided tour the following morning. *Please note: those who have pre-booked and purchased the "1-day Inca Trail" hiking option will disembark the train at km 104 to begin the trek.
+The trail rises steeply up into the mountains and will take hikers past the archaeological sites of Wiñay Wayna and Inti Pata, where the local guide will provide insights into the fascinating culture of the Incas en route to the trek's culmination at the Sun Gate.
+Enjoy a packed lunch along the way and reach the Sun Gate in the late afternoon with a chance for a preliminary exploration of Machu Picchu before the guided tour on Day 10.
 Transfer by bus from Machu Picchu to Aguas Calientes to rejoin the group and spend the night in a hotel.
 If time permits, take an optional visit to the nearby hot springs to soak the sore muscles.
-Approximate Distance: 43km Estimated Travel Time: 1.45 hours Those taking the 1-day Inca Trail option: Approximate Distance: 7km Estimated hiking Time: 5-6 hours
+Approximate Distance: 43km Estimated Travel Time: 1.45 hours Those taking the 1-day Inca Trail option: Approximate Distance: 15km Estimated hiking Time: 5-6 hours

 Time for some last minute shopping in Puno before our flight back to Lima and the final stop on our journey.
 Enjoy one last night out on the town.
 Overnight Lima.
 Approximate Distance: 572km Estimated Travel Time: 2.20 hours